October 2013 is Library Month.

 Contact BCTLA VP Advocacy Jeff Yasinchuk for 'Drop Everything and Read' specifics.

-BCTLA is excited to offer large pdf's to promote the October 22nd event - National School Library Day.
+BCTLA is excited to offer large pdf's to promote the October 28th event - BC and also National School Library Day.
 We have offered several choices in English and French!
 Posters may be downloaded and printed in any way by anyone in any jusrisdiction!
 However, if you wish to make alterations to the content included on any of the posters, please contact BCTLA VP Advocacy Jeff Yasinchuk regarding the necessary copyright permissions.

 Contact BCTLA VP Advocacy Jeff Yasinchuk for Drop Everything and Read specifics.